sdiehl/sympy-mcp/README.md

 ## Running in Container

-You can also run the server using Docker:
+You can build and run the server using Docker locally:

 ```bash
 # Build the Docker image